stashh-labs/stashh-docs/docs/creator/create-collection.md

 #### Enable Royalties

-This allows you to set up the default [royalties](../concepts/royalty.md) for the collection that will be applied to any new NFTs created within it.
+This allows you to set up the default [royalties](../concepts/royalty.md) for the collection that will be applied to any new sNFTs created within it.

-The addresses and percentages you set here will be automatically populated when you enable royalties for a NFT in this collection.
+The addresses and percentages you set here will be automatically populated when you enable royalties for a sNFT in this collection.

 !!! warning
-    You must still enable Royalties for each NFT.
+    You must still enable Royalties for each sNFT.

 #### Hide Collection